 As children grow older, many families struggle to decide when their child is mature enough to stay home alone and care for themselves or for other children.
 This decision often causes concerns about appropriate supervision and child neglect.
-The following resources provide tips to parents making the decision to leave their child home alone and address issues around supervision and neglect, including State and local examples.
+The following resources provide tips to parents making the decision to leave their child home alone and address issues around supervision and neglect.

 Children Caring for Themselves and Child Neglect: When Do They Overlap?
 (PDF - 101 KB)